Hamiltonian latent operators for content and motion disentanglement in image sequences: Method

-The backward dynamics can simply be obtained by negating time $-t$.
+The backward dynamics can simply be obtained by negating time, i.e.\ replacing $t$ with $-t$ in the above.
 We assume all time steps are equally spaced.
 The above formulation provides an explicit disentanglement of the motion space.
 It further allows us to parallelise the computation of matrix exponential by leveraging the block diagonal form of $\HBRV$.
-To make use of the structure of Hamiltonians, we consider the group of real Hamiltonian matrices that form a Symplectic Lie group under multiplication $Sp(2d)$ with $2d^2+d$ independent elements.
-We also look at the symplectic orthogonal group $SpO(2d)$ that further restricts Hamiltonians to skew-symmetric form with $(d^2-d)/2$ independent elements.
-We briefly introduce it in Appendix~\ref{asubsec:lieintro}.
-For a more comprehensive overview, we refer readers to~\cite{easton1993introduction}.
+Specific to our work, we parameterise a symmetric matrix $\MBRV_k$ and obtain its Hamiltonian matrix as $\HBRV_k = \JBRV \MBRV_k$ where $\JBRV$ is a fixed skew-symmetric matrix as stated in definition (1).
+The group of such real Hamiltonian matrices form a symplectic Lie group under multiplication $Sp(2d)$ with $2d^2+d$ independent elements.
+The symplectic geometry proves useful for long-term sequence generation.
+We also consider the symplectic orthogonal group $SpO(2d)$ that further restricts the Hamiltonian matrix to a skew-symmetric form with $(d^2-d)/2$ independent elements.
+The benefit of this restriction is that the resulting transforms reduce to rotations which is more interpretable.
+We briefly introduce the details in Appendix~\ref{asubsec:lieintro}.
+For a more comprehensive overview, we refer readers to~\citet{easton1993introduction}.